9helix/NEO-Autoscript/README.md

 # NEO-Autoscript <img src='https://image.flaticon.com/icons/png/512/547/547436.png' width='30'/>

-Collection of Python files for an automatized making of the scripts of the NEAs for observing that night.
+Collection of Python files for an automatized making of the scripts of the NEAs for the observations.
 &nbsp;

 # Requirements <img src='https://image.flaticon.com/icons/png/512/4295/4295919.png' width='30'/>